-where $T$ denotes the total number of frames, $L$ denotes embedding dimension, and $\alpha$ and $\beta$ are weight hyperparameters.
-In addition to the method that uses embedding differences as a training objective, it is also possible to directly train jointly with the decoder network, designing the training objective directly on the predicted audio amplitude.
-For instance, aiming to learn a decoder net $h_{de}\left (\cdot \right )$ that maps known audio $x_{i}$ and query $t_{i}$ to a predicted audio $\hat{a}_i$.
-Denote $z_{i}^{t}$ as the embedding of the language query, the training objective could be to minimize the $L1$ (mean absolute error, MAE) loss between the amplitude spectrogram $|a_i|$ of the ground truth target audio source and the predicted $|\hat{a}_i|$:
+where $T$ is the total frames, $L$ the embedding dimension, and $\alpha$, $\beta$ are weight hyperparameters.
+Alternatively, the objective can be applied directly to audio amplitude.
+For a decoder network $h_{de}(\cdot)$ that maps input audio $x_i$ and text query $t_i$ to predicted audio $|\hat{a}_i|$, with $z_i^t$ as the language embedding, the $L1$ loss between amplitude spectrograms is:

-Generative language modeling objectives are used to guide ALM in generating audio-related text that is consistent with the ground truth.
-On one hand, they can be used to force the model to learn audio-language correlations to promote representation learning, and help improve the model's performance on corresponding downstream tasks (e.g., automatic caption generation).
-On the other hand, as a standard loss for generative language modeling, it is also commonly used during ALM transfer with language model \cite{JMLR2023palm}.
+Generative language modeling objectives guide ALMs to produce audio-related text consistent with ground truth.
+These objectives help learn audio-language correlations for improved performance on downstream tasks (e.g., automatic captioning) and it serve as standard losses during ALM transfer with language models \cite{JMLR2023palm}.